 Want to know the secret to streak-free mirrors and windows?
 Well, it’s an easy at-home solution you can make yourself.
 According to Rapinchuk, all you need is:

 - 3 drops peppermint essential oil

 Washing windows and mirrors is probably the least favorite cleaning tasks.
-These clever solutions will work for even the most annoying cleaning problems.

 Clean the toilet daily

 If you swish your toilet every day with your cleaning brush, you’ll keep it relatively clean without a ton of hard labor.
 Use the water already in the toilet to swish the entire toilet bowl.
 Your bathroom probably gets dirtiest the fastest and is the hardest to clean.
 By the way, these everyday items are dirtier than your toilet seat!